White Paper

 The WAVE Framework consists of four interconnected components:

-Alignment (A): Captures how well engineering efforts align with business objectives through planning, resource allocation, and user feedback
+• Alignment (A): Captures how well engineering efforts connect to business value

-Velocity (V): Tracks the flow of work through the system, including cycle times, throughput, and lead times
+• Velocity (V): Tracks the flow of work through the system

-Environment Efficiency (E): Evaluates the quality, deployment process, and overall friction in the engineering environment
+• Environment Efficiency (E): Evaluates system quality and friction

 Instead of treating metrics in isolation, WAVE recognizes the interconnections between different aspects of engineering work.
 Engineering is not just coding — it's all your team's interactions with the product, users, and cross-functional teams.